 Bird-friendly Plants

-As part of our “Bird-friendly Plants of the Year” project, HGCNY and Onondaga Audubon create a “Birdy Dozen” list of native plants each year, which then is added to the previous years’ lists.
+As part of our “Bird-friendly Plants of the Year” project, HGCNY and Onondaga Audubon created a “Birdy Dozen” list of native plants for a number of years, which was then added to the previous years’ lists.

-Below are the plants we’ve selected for each year so far.
-The initial lists feature more herbaceous plants than woodies, but eventually — when we can give growers enough advance notice — we’ll include more woody shrubs and trees, which are so important for birds.
+Below are the plants we selected for each year.
+The initial lists featured more herbaceous plants than woodies, but eventually — when we could give growers enough advance notice — we intended to include more woody shrubs and trees, which are so important for birds.

 Information on plants